The first correction is important: the 8,000-acre number was not the public-land transfer

-The strongest public record I could verify does not show Thomas Tull quietly receiving 8,000 acres of state land.
-The Jackson Hole News & Guide reporting republished in Idaho Department of Lands materials says something narrower: Tull was thought to be the local landowner interested in the Driggs 160 sale, and he already owned north of 8,000 acres in Teton County.
+Jackson Hole News & Guide reporting republished in Idaho Department of Lands materials says Thomas Tull was thought to be the local landowner interested in the Driggs 160 sale and already owned north of 8,000 acres in Teton County.

-That matters because it changes the shape of the claim.
-The 8,000-acre figure was reported as an existing land footprint in the county, not as 8,000 acres of public land newly handed over through one secret state transfer.
+The 8,000-acre figure was reported as an existing land footprint in the county, not as 8,000 acres of public land newly handed over through one state transfer.

 The verified public-land piece is the Driggs 160, and it is now on Idaho's live sale page

-That process is no longer hypothetical.
 Idaho's official state-land-for-sale page, updated April 6, 2026, now lists the Driggs 160 with a $5 million reserve and live auction details.
-So the public-land question is real, but it is the 160-acre state parcel we can verify cleanly, not an undocumented 8,000-acre transfer.

 Who moved it forward is not mysterious: the Land Board and the department are named on the paperwork